 The very strengths her intimate abuser chose her for are not only the strengths that keep her in the relationship.
 THEY ARE ALSO THE STRENGTHS THAT WILL SET HER FREE.

 Using those strengths to get free from the devastation of an abusive relationship is confusing and painful for an average non-religious woman.
 But women of faith endure even deeper confusion and pain as they navigate the twisted webs of half truths and bad theology to find true freedom in Jesus Christ.
 The ones who fly free invariably have a strong support system built with safe and spirit filled people who know exactly where they’ve been because they’ve been there too.
-The Flying Free Membership Community is a lifeline of support for women of faith in destructive relationships.
+The Flying Free Sisterhood is a lifeline of support for women of faith in destructive relationships.
 And you can join now and find the help you’ve always needed.
 Click HERE for more details and sign up information.